AdobeDocs/campaign-web.en/help/v8/get-started/guardrails.md

 | --- | --- |
 | ![](assets/limitations-loops-console.png){width="800px" align="left" zoomable="yes"} | ![](assets/limitations-loops-web.png){width="800px" align="left" zoomable="yes"} |

 The positioning of the nodes is refreshed everytime an activity is added or removed.
 If you create a workflow in the console, modify it using the web UI and re-open it in the console, you may notice some minor positioning imperfections.
-This has no impact on the workflow's
+This has no impact on the workflow's processes and tasks.

 | Initial workflow | Positionning change |
 | --- | --- |